Brahim-Mahmoudi/Code_Smell_LLM/Catalog_Construction/README.md

 The goal was to triangulate perspectives: academic publications provide structured, systematic views of problems, while grey literature reflects practical developer concerns and field-tested guidance.

 This triangulation was essential to validate each candidate code smell.
-For every poor practice identified in academic sources, we looked for supporting evidence in blogs or documentation (and vice versa).
+For every poor practice identified in academic sources, we looked for supporting evidence in blogs and official documentation.
 Items mentioned by only a single source were treated cautiously or discarded if they lacked corroboration.

 ### Final Extraction and Formalization of Code Smells